ROCKS AND DINOSAURS

 In 1981, Mindi Messmer enrolled at Syracuse University and started to study computer science.
-Soon told her mother that this particular major was not for her.
+She soon told her mother that this particular major was not for her.
 “Well,” said her mother, “You’ve always liked rocks.”
 And so Mindi switched her major to geology.

 Mindi graduated from Syracuse in 1985 and went on to study bedrock geology at the University of New Hampshire in Durham.

 In 1988 Mindi started to work in the environmental science field.
 She continued to work in that field, starting her own woman-owned business in 1998.